aicell-lab/ddls-course/content/course/ddls-2024/final-project/_index.md

 ### Final Project

 The final project allows students to showcase their learning by proposing their own dataset and project idea.
-This open-ended assignment encourages participants to explore topics of interest within data-driven life science and apply the skills gained throughout the course by yourself or in a pair of two student (at the same level, e.g. both are master students).
+This open-ended assignment encourages participants to explore topics of interest within data-driven life science and apply the skills gained throughout the course individually or in a pair (both members should be at the same level, e.g., both Master’s students).

 **Project Requirements**:
-- Students are required to submit a proposal for approval before beginning their project.
+- Submit a proposal for approval before beginning your project.
 - **Each group should submit only one proposal.**
 - Proposals should reflect challenging and engaging work that integrates course content.